junxit/us-congress-bills-115/metadata.md

 - 2017-06-14 — Introduced in Senate
 - 2017-06-14 — Read twice and referred to the Committee on Environment and Public Works.
+- 2017-07-12 — Committee on Environment and Public Works.
+Ordered to be reported without amendment favorably.
+- 2017-08-03 — Committee on Environment and Public Works.
+Reported by Senator Barrasso without amendment.
+With written report No. 115-144.
+- 2017-08-03 — Committee on Environment and Public Works.
+Reported by Senator Barrasso without amendment.
+With written report No. 115-144.
+- 2017-08-03 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 201.